Hoopoe99PL/break-tracker-v2/README.md

 ### Step 2
 After node is installed and added to path please open command prompt or PowerShell, navigate to the location you are storing the project and use
 ```
+npm install
 node index.js
 ```
-in order to run the local HTTP server.
+in order to  install required packages run the local HTTP server.

 ### Step 3
 Open your web browser and navigate to localhost:3000.